7 Tips for an Epic Summer Road Trip in the Year

 Josh Dudick

 Josh's work and authoritative advice have appeared in major publications like Nasdaq, Forbes, The Sun, Yahoo!
 Finance, CBS News, Fortune, The Street, MSN Money, and Go Banking Rates.
-Josh currently shares his financial expertise in investing, wealth management, capital markets, taxes, real estate, and personal finance on his personal finance site, Top Dollar Investor.
+Josh has over 15 years of experience on Wall Street, and currently shares his financial expertise in investing, wealth management, markets, taxes, real estate, and personal finance on his other website, Top Dollar Investor.

 Josh graduated from Cornell University with a degree from the Dyson School of Applied Economics & Management at the SC Johnson College of Business.